 Pros:

-- Implementation is very easy.
+- Implementation is straightforward.
 You don’t need to get a payment gateway, integrate it with your site and take care of building optimized checkout pages.

 - A/B testing is also easier – you need to perform it only for converting visitors into subscribers and not for converting them into customers.